 The ability to understand others, read their mood, feelings and body language and learn to be part of social groups.

 The ability to understand and play with colors and shapes.
 The child's inherent creativity is in focus here.

 The ability to distinguish between rhythm, notes and tunes and express them.

 The ability to understand the concept of numbers, geometry and the language of mathematics.

 The ability to think while speaking, use (new) words and develop one's linguistic capacity through rhymes and small stories and through communication with one's immediate surroundings.

 The ability to wonder at nature, have a realistic perception of it, know where things come from and how people form part of nature's cycle and their impact on it.

-What is meaningful play?
-Instead of memorizing information, meaningful play lets the child learn and gain knowledge by engaging them in play that is interactive.
-This gives the child different ways to engage in active learning that best suits their individual way of learning.
-Along with our Learning Circle, this approach to childhood development ensures that the child is stimulated and involved while learning.
-All of our products have meaningful play as its core.
+Meaningful Play lets the children learn and gain knowledge by engaging them in play that is both active and interactive instead of having them memorize information.
+This gives the child multiple ways to engage and find out what best suits their individual way of learning.
+Along with our Learning Circle, this approach to childhood development ensures that children are stimulated and involved while learning.
+All our products have Meaningful Play as its core.